samman4/final-project/README.md

 Temperature and Wildfire Density:
 Spatial analysis showed that wildfire density is strongly linked to temperature trends.
 Areas with higher average temperatures often correspond with increased wildfire activity, especially in southern and interior regions of BC.
 The OLS regression model indicated a positive correlation between temperature and wildfire density, reinforcing that temperature significantly affects wildfire occurrences occurrence.

+The findings confirm a strong relationship between temperature and wildfire density, consistent with Lu and Wong (2008), who highlighted temperature's role in shaping spatial patterns.
+Additionally, the kernel density results align with Węglarczyk's (2018) work on identifying spatial hotspots, emphasizing the value of KDE in environmental studies.

 Spatial Autocorrelation: